Find a group near you and you will find a forever family, click here

 Pray with me.
 I’ll say a phrase and you repeat it

 Dear God, I believe You sent your Son, Jesus, to die for my sins so I can be forgiven.
-I’m sorry for my sins, and I want to live the rest of my life the way You want me to.
+I’m sorry for my sins, and I want to live the rest of my life with you as my Savior and firm foundation.
 Please put Your Spirit in my life to direct me.
+Lead me Lord along the path you would have for me!
 AMEN.